gurubamal/success_taste/README.md

 		vagrant plugin install vagrant-vbguest

+Also, ensure your current windows User has full control (default permissions will not work) on the downloaded folder "success_taste" and uncheck setting "virtualbox ndis6  bridged networking driver" in both virtualbox host-only adaptors along with disable and then enable your adaptor for refresh.

 > Run the all the commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)

      vagrant plugin install vagrant-vbguest